-Well, not everybody that wants to take a group exercise class is at the same level of fitness.
+Well, not everybody who wants to take a group exercise class has the same fitness level.

-So generally, a group exercise instructor will design programs that are aimed at beginners, intermediates and advanced where the person’s level of fitness determines which class they enter.
+So generally, a group exercise instructor will design programs aimed at beginners, intermediates, and advanced, where the person’s fitness level determines which class they enter.

-And then it is their duty to help run those classes.
-So yes, a group exercise instructor need to be EXTREMELY fit!
+And then they must help run those classes.
+So yes, a group exercise instructor needs to be EXTREMELY fit!

 But it goes beyond that.

-By having one-on-one encounters with clients, a group exercise instructor can find out what makes them tick, why they want to exercise and more.
+By having one-on-one encounters with clients, a group exercise instructor can discover what makes them tick, why they want to exercise, and more.
 This then can form part of their motivation strategy for each and every person attending the class.

-The most important thing here is that they are performing each exercise routine properly.
+The most important thing is that they perform each exercise routine properly.
 If not, they must be shown exactly how to do it.
 This can help stop any injuries from occurring.

 Help individuals towards their fitness goals

-Again that means dealing with each person individually from time to time and help guide them towards the level of fitness they want to achieve.
+Again that means dealing with each person individually from time to time and helping guide them toward the level of fitness they want to achieve.

 The Need for Certification

 All of these positions have one thing in common.
-To find employment as one of them, you will need to be accredited with a reputable company such as the American College of Sports Medicine (ACSM).
+To find employment as one of them, you must be accredited by a reputable company such as the American College of Sports Medicine (ACSM).

-To get accredited is not too difficult, it means taking a course with the ACSM or another licensed body and passing their exams to receive your accreditation.
+Getting accredited is not too difficult; it means taking a course with the ACSM or another licensed body and passing their exams to receive your accreditation.

 While they have useful study material that can help you do that, supplementary online study material from reputable web-based training portals can make it all so much easier.

-A website like Trainer Academy is the perfect way for you to make sure that you pass your certification exam first time.
+A website like Trainer Academy is the perfect way to ensure you pass your certification exam the first time.